 As a model which is focused on delivering relevant products, services and communications to the customer and so generating value for an organisation, this is essential for every marketer to understand and apply in practice.

 This acronym stands for Situation, Objectives, Strategy, Tactics, Actions, Control and is a framework used when creating marketing plans.

-I’m a big fan of using SOSTAC® as a way of planning and implementing strategies.
-It features in all my books and I know PR Smith its originator well – he’s my co-author on Emarketing Excellence.
-Check the PDF on his site for more details on how it developed and how to use it.
+I’m a big fan of using PR Smith’s SOSTAC® model as a way of planning and implementing strategies.
+It features in all my books and I know Paul Smith, who created it well – he’s my co-author on Emarketing Excellence.